 His medical records showed that while he was in the hospital, after the heart attack and 2 stents, the EKG in hospital witnessed cardiac arrest which converted with 1 DC cardioversion shock.”

-After the underwriting process was completed, we were able to get the customer approved for $933.00.
+After the underwriting process was completed, we were able to get the customer approved for rate of $933 per month.

 However, we weren’t satisfied with the outcome, so we went back to this underwriter, emphasized to her how the cardiac arrest was likely a fluke and how this gentleman recently had an excellent stress test that showed no heart defect and good blood flow.

 We pleaded for her to bump this gentleman up to a better rate class, which she did!